Pierre-Luc Létourneau-Leblond

 Pierre-Luc Létourneau-Leblond (born June 4, 1985) is a Canadian former professional ice hockey left winger who played in the National Hockey League (NHL) for the New Jersey Devils, Calgary Flames and Pittsburgh Penguins.
+In July of 2023, he was inducted into the New York Hockey Hall of Fame.
 He played a physical game and is known as an agitator and a fighter.
 He was an extremely tough player, who very rarely fell when fighting.
 He is known as having some of the longest fights.
+He is also known for having one of the longest names in all of sports.

 Playing career

 As a youth, Leblond played in the 1998 and 1999 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Pointe-Lévy.

 Following his rookie season in the Quebec Major Junior Hockey League (QMJHL) with the Baie-Comeau Drakkar, Leblond was selected 216th overall in the 2004 NHL Entry Draft by the New Jersey Devils.
 He returned to Baie-Comeau for a second season before turning professional in 2005–06, splitting the season between Adirondack Frostbite of the United Hockey League (UHL) and the Albany River Rats of the American Hockey League (AHL).
 Leblond continued to play with the Devils' minor league affiliates until being called up to the NHL during the 2008–09 season.
 After an injury to forward Bobby Holík, he made his NHL debut on October 22, 2008, and registered an assist on a David Clarkson goal during a 5-0 victory over the Dallas Stars.
 Leblond dressed for eight Devils games during the season, registering the lone assist, as well as 22 penalty minutes.

 At the beginning of the 2009–10 season, Leblond signed a contract worth $1.575 million over three seasons.
 He played in a career-high 27 NHL games with the Devils, recording two assists.
 During the season, he also played five games in the AHL.
 Leblond began the 2010–11 season with the Devils.
 On October 9, 2010, in the final period of a 7–2 loss, Leblond attempted to fight Washington Capitals rookie Marcus Johansson.
 The fight took place with 4 minutes and 17 seconds remaining in the third period; Leblond was charged with an instigator penalty resulting in an automatic one-game suspension.
 Two days later, the Devils placed Leblond on waivers; after clearing, he was assigned to the Albany Devils.
 In 64 AHL games, he recorded 13 points (8 goals and 5 assists) and 334 penalty minutes.